mirucon/required-ja/required.md

 *   *Author URI is optional*.
 If used it is required to link to a page or website about the author, author theme shop, or author project/development website
 *   Themes may have a single footer credit link, which is restricted to the Theme URI or Author URI defined in style.css
 *   Themes may also have an additional footer credit link pointing to WordPress.org
-*   **Your site needs to state explicitly that the products you’re selling are GPL compatible**.
+*   **Your site needs to state explicitly that the products you’re selling/distributing (free and paid) are GPL compatible**.
 It needs to be in an easy-to-find place for the reviewer and customers
 *   Themes should not display “obtrusive” upselling
 *   Themes are not allowed to have affiliate URLs or links